7 Healthy Ways to Give Your Smile a Makeover

-So how can you keep your smile as bright as those holiday lights all season long, get ready for some holiday magic with our simple smile makeover now!
+If you’ve been wishing you could keep your smile as bright as those holiday lights all season long, get ready for some holiday magic with our simple smile makeover.

-- The top 3 things that can dull your shine during the holidays.
+- The top major factors that can dull your holiday smile.

-- Why the answer to an amazing smile isn't more brushing, flossing, or mouthwash.
+- Why achieving an amazing smile doesn’t mean more brushing, flossing, or mouthwash.

 - 7 super simple tips for giving your smile a healthy makeover.

 Ever had one of those days where it feels like your mouth is just...stale?
-Maybe you've brushed (and brushed again), but still feel like you need to pop a mint?
+Maybe you've brushed (and brushed again), but you still feel like you need to pop a mint.
 It turns out that how clean your mouth feels (and smells!) has a lot to do with your oral bacteria.

-Before you run for the mouthwash, hear us out.
-Your mouth contains up to 700 different species of bacteria, the majority of which are beneficial not only for your oral health, but for your overall wellness.
+Your mouth naturally contains up to 700 different species of bacteria, the majority of which are beneficial not only for your oral health, but for your overall wellness.
 All those bacteria form an ecosystem called your oral microbiome, and unfortunately, many oral hygiene products like antibacterial mouthwashes indiscriminately kill off that whole system, so the friendly microbes that keep the bad guys in check are lost along with the germs you don’t want—which ultimately leads to an unbalanced microbiome.

-But when the balance of good bacteria to bad gets out of whack and undesirable bacteria start to take over, things can go downhill fast.
-That's when you get things like bad breath and big dental bills.
-Plus, unwanted bacteria in your mouth can actually get into your bloodstream and affect the rest of your body, from your heart health to your memory!
+When the balance of good bacteria to bad gets out of whack and undesirable bacteria start to take over, that’s when less than sweet breath and other dental woes can become an issue.
+Plus, unwanted bacteria in your mouth can actually travel to your bloodstream and negatively impact your overall health!

-Several things can cause these microbial changes, including exposure to antibiotics in food or medication, harsh cleansers, and pollution.
-Another factor that really amps up the bad guys is eating a lot of sugar or drinking alcohol—both of which are common during the holidays and are key contributors to another really common issue...
+Several other factors can contribute to oral microbial imbalance as well, including exposure to antibiotics in food or medication, harsh cleansers, and pollution.
+Another habit that really amps up the bad guys is eating lots of refined sugar or drinking alcohol—both of which are common temptations during the holidays.

 There's nothing quite like looking at pictures of yourself and noticing how much closer your teeth are to the yellow star on top of the tree than the snowflake ornaments on its branches.
 But before you reach for the whitening strips, you should know that many of the chemicals or abrasives in whitening products are bad for your microbiome and can damage your enamel, leaving your teeth softer, weaker, and more prone to damage.